 Watch cases made of German Submarine Steel

 For the first time, SINN uses German Submarine Steel as the case material for a diving watch.
-The watches are certified as pressure-resistant by Germanischer Lloyd of Hamburg.

 “Goldene Unruh” award for the white gold Frankfurt Financial District Watch